emkay-git/Sync-Your-Phone/README.md

 * ~~Any file inside the shared folder will be transferred.
 Sending an entire folder to the phone hasn't been looked after yet.
 That feature is to be taken care of.~~ Done! :heavy_check_mark:
 * ~~Start/Stop the service when wifi is on/off because app should start service only when it's connected to wifi.~~ Done! :heavy_check_mark: Need to check if there is any unexpected behaviour when broadcast receiver is killed as it's the which starts the service.
 * Make some kind of UI, to show what files has been tranferred at a single place.
 It will be like hyper link to those file shown on the app.
-Add some options to provide customization of app.
+Add some options to provide customization of app. ~Some indication if phone is connected to laptop.~ (Done!)
 * Improve socket implementation
 * It's a single side transfer that is from your desktop/laptop to phone.
 Other way round can be built, using the same programs/app or different program/app.
 * Make app good enough to be packaged into android store.